-Analysis | Encouraging signs that the vaccine roll-out is having the desired effect
+Analysis | Encouraging signs that the vaccine rollout is having the desired effect

-There was no period in which that pattern unfolded more steadily than in the United States’s third surge, which began in mid-September.
+There was no period in which that pattern unfolded more steadily than in the United States’ third surge, which began in mid-September.
 By early January, a quarter-million Americans were being confirmed as having contracted the virus each day.
 (The figures below are seven-day averages of each metric to smooth out reporting discrepancies.)
-The number of people in the hospital with covid-19 surged to almost 140,000.
+The number of people in the hospital with covid-19, the disease caused by the virus, surged to almost 140,000.
 The number of people dying of the disease each day stayed above 3,000 for nearly a month.

 On Dec.
-14 of last year, though, the first vaccines targeting the virus were rolled out.
+14, 2020, though, the first coronavirus vaccines were rolled out.
 The process was slow; it took until Jan.
 11 before more than 10 million doses had been distributed.
-But by about that point, all three metrics had already begun to decline.
+By about that point, all three metrics had already begun to decline.

-The drop in cases and deaths was both sudden and dramatic.
+The drop in cases and deaths was sudden and dramatic.
 Beginning on Jan.
 12, the number of new cases began to drop at an average rate of 4,500 new cases for the next 40 days or so.
-The number of deaths began to trend downward Jan.
+The number of deaths began to trend downward starting Jan.
 17.

 We certainly can’t say that the vaccine rollout prompted that downward trend in cases.
-But that drop did look different than the other two surges.
+But that drop did look different from the other two surges.
 For one thing, all three metrics dropped relatively evenly.
 In the previous two surges, the number of deaths peaked at least a week after.
 In the third surge, that peak came after only five days.

 What’s also interesting is that the uptick in cases over the past two weeks has not yet spurred an uptick in deaths.
 It may simply be too early; it took nearly a month for deaths to head upward after the third wave began last September.
 But there’s also reason to think that the number of deaths won’t increase at the same rate relative to new infections as has occurred in the past.